beaclnd/flat-plain-object/README.md

 # Flat-Plain-Object
-A very simple utility for the purpose of flatting a plain object which is constituted by nested objects.
+A very simple utility for the purpose of flatting a plain object which is constituted by nested object(s).

 ## Install
 In node environment, install it with npm: